 On the top of her finger, a blue butterfly crept looking for water.
 I released steam, tension dropped, it was a harmless thing occupying her hand.

 „For the sake of Ilderon, you are easily surprised.
 One day, your circuits will go haywire“, attempt to make a joke, but also to snap her out of it has failed.

-Now I remember it, now it makes my processor halt whenever I witness color blue.
+Now I remember it, now it makes my processor halt whenever I witness a blue color.
 A gentle twist of joints disassembled the cannon and got me my hand back.
-My armor rang in a rhythm of the tiny drops slamming against me.
-A feeling of raindrops summoned more fragments from the past.
+My armor rang in a rhythm of the droplets slamming against me.
+The feeling of raindrops summoned more fragments from the past.
 The sound sparked another memory of Aida standing in the light.
 She enjoyed the rays, breeze and the life flourishing before her visor.

 „Retreat to shade, Aida.
 You recharged your batteries, hours ago“, I advised caution, and she doesn’t listen.

 „But it’s so warm and pleasant.
 You should try“, she replied and turned her head to see my lights glow in the dark. „Join me, Virla.
 I think you’d like it“, consistent with the requests, I refuse to obey.

 „What I’d like is for us to find enough lithium and begin extraction“, a remark makes her giggle.